TanStack/router/docs/framework/react/migrate-from-react-router.md

 - [ ] Install Router - `npm i @tanstack/react-router`
 - [ ] **Optional:** Uninstall React Router to get typescript errors on imports.
   - At this point I don’t know if you can do a gradual migration, but it seems likely you could have multiple router providers, not desirable.
-  - The api’s between React Router and Tanstack Router are very similar and could most likely be handled in a sprint cycle or two if that is your companies way of doing things.
+  - The api’s between React Router and TanStack Router are very similar and could most likely be handled in a sprint cycle or two if that is your companies way of doing things.
 - [ ] Create Routes for each existing React Router route we have
 - [ ] Create root route
 - [ ] Create router instance